 Businesses, like family, can be a labor of love.
-Unfortunately, many business owners don’t take the time to plan for the success of their business like they do for the success of their family.
+It’s important for business owners to take the time to plan for the success of their business with the same level of interest that they do for the success of their family.

 Owners of closely held businesses typically need insurance for the same reason individuals do: to replace income and to help protect the future of the company.
 If a partner, owner, or key employee is suddenly gone, the business can deteriorate quickly.
 With the right insurance, the surviving business partner(s) will have adequate capital to keep the enterprise going while looking for a way to either replace the deceased partner, or to purchase the business interest from the heirs of the deceased partner.